 Why are they hairy?

-We’ve had a number of concerned customers over the years, worried about their ‘hairy looking tea’ – but fear not, the shoots are naturally coated in tiny downy hairs – this is what gives white tea its name and is a sign of great white tea!
-(Think of it as the bearded hipster of the tea world.)
+We’ve had a number of concerned customers over the years, worried about their ‘hairy looking tea’ – but fear not, the shoots are naturally coated in tiny downy hairs – this is what gives white tea its name and is a sign of great white tea.

 Are there different types of white tea!?